 Beatles-themed musical instruments became hot ticket items to manufacture in the mid-1960s.
 One piece that went into production was the banjo.
-It seemed to be a stretch in keeping with the theme since that musical instrument was not featured in the band.
-However, it did have a legendary connection to John Lennon, as his mother, Julia, taught him to play Buddy Holly's classic, That'll Be The Day on her banjo.
+It seemed to be a stretch in keeping with the theme since the band did not feature that musical instrument.
+However, it did have a legendary connection to John Lennon, as his mother, Julia, taught him to play Buddy Holly's classic, That'll Be The Day, on her banjo.
 This appreciation of a stringed instrument carried his fascination over to the next instrument...the guitar.

-The plastic banjo was manufactured by Mastro Musical Instruments in New York and was 22’’ long (56cm).
-The instrument had four strings and was accompanied by an instruction booklet (labeled as a “self-teaching method”).
+Mastro Musical Instruments in New York manufactured the 22" long (56cm) piece.
+The instrument had four strings, accompanied by an instruction booklet (labeled as a "self-teaching method").
 The creation was gold and cream with four headpins and a bridge.
-Along with facsimile signatures, the banjo’s white head exhibited headshots of each member of the group.
-The description on the skin read “The Beatles Banjo” with “Mastro Industries...The Beatles...Made in the U.S.A. under license.”
-The gold headstock displayed the words “Mastro Banjo” in red and blue ink.
+Along with facsimile signatures, the banjo's white head exhibited headshots of each member of the group in either red or blue ink.
+The description on the skin read "The Beatles Banjo" with "Mastro Industries...The Beatles...Made in the U.S.A. under license."
+The gold headstock displayed the words "Mastro Banjo" in red and blue ink.

-The plastic banjo was packaged in two forms.
-One was sold in a cardboard box, and the other was sold free of packaging with a colorful sealed card attached.
-The creamy cardboard Mastro Banjo box measured 23-1/2” x 9-1/2” x 3-3/4” (59.5cm x 24cm x 9.5cm) and displayed red and black print.
-The banjo was licensed by NEMS and initially sold for around $12.
-Additionally, an official leaflet from Mastro was included, and it advertised various instrumental Beatles items for sale including the Banjo, Bongos, and a Drum.
+The plastic banjo arrived either in a cardboard box or attached to a colorful sealed card.
+The creamy cardboard Mastro Banjo box measured 23½" x9½" x3¾" (59.5cm x 24cm x 9.5cm) and displayed a red and black print.
+Licensed by NEMS, the banjo initially sold for around $12.
+Additionally, Mastro included an official leaflet from Mastro, and it advertised various instrumental Beatles items for sale, including the Banjo, Bongos, and a Drum.

 Mastro Industries Incorporated was located at 3040 Webster Avenue, New York 67, New York 10467.
 Their telephone number in the Sixties was 212-KI-7-5600.